An optimal cerebral palsy diet should fulfill your child’s nutrition needs and help minimize the effects of secondary complications.

-A lot of cerebral palsy patients sit in a wheelchair for most of their day.
+Many individuals with cerebral palsy sit in a wheelchair for most of their day.
 This causes the abdomen to compress for long periods, which slows digestion and decreases blood flow.

-Prebiotics are a type of dietary fiber found in many whole grains that help build healthy bacteria in the gut and aid in digestion.
+The dietary fibers found in whole grains are called prebiotics.
+They help build healthy bacteria in the gut and aid in digestion.

 7. Greek Yogurt